ZCONNEE-LAB/Netcracker/index.md

 The server XML configuration files referenced in the exercises can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/xml) to view it locally.

-**Please enter your email address used for registration to retrieve your unique log in details.**
+**Please enter your lab user name to retrieve your unique log in details.**

 <form onsubmit="return false;">
 <div class="input-group mb-3 col-6">